Experts Recommend AGAINST Surgery For Meniscus Tears

 Outcome studies on degenerative meniscus surgery have shown a less than 15 percent, short-lived reduction in pain and improved function that did not last a year.6 Is that worth the missed work, recovery time, risk and costs?

-Why Stem Cell Therapy May Be Your Best Option
+Why Cellular Therapy May Be Your Best Option

-Stem cell treatment of meniscus tears offers patients a minimally invasive same-day injection procedure that may help heal the injured tissue and allow the individual to avoid the painful and lengthy recovery that typically follows surgery, as well as the long term impact to the knee as a result of removing sections of meniscus.
-Carolina Orthobiologics Center uses the healing power of your own stem cells and platelets to help heal this tissue, rather than remove it.
+Cellular treatment of meniscus tears offers patients a minimally invasive same-day injection procedure that may help heal the injured tissue and allow the individual to avoid the painful and lengthy recovery that typically follows surgery, as well as the long term impact to the knee as a result of removing sections of meniscus.
+Carolina Orthobiologics Center uses the healing power of your own bone marrow and platelets to help heal this tissue, rather than remove it.

 1. Bohensky MA, Sundararajan V, Andrianopoulos N, et al. Trends in elective knee arthroscopies in a population-based cohort, 2000-2009.
 Med J Aust2012;197:399-403. doi:10.5694/mja11.11645 pmid:23025737